yaya2devops/bachelor-guide/docs/pfa/print.md

 ![This is correct](assets/perfect-PFE.jpg)

 You will also need a CD, as discussed.
+The same place where you printed can serve it for you.

-Do that and take both to the library.
+- Do that, take them and take both to the library.

-And if you feel lost, you can always [get back and learn more](../pfe.md).
+- And if you feel lost, you can always [get back and learn more](../pfe.md).

 That's with the above process, great to see your speed.

 Now proceed with the following to get some knowledge.